johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Implementation Requirements {#requirements}
 ---------------------------
 The following requirements apply to the implementation of the data model and are intended ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimisations where needed.
+While the model defines a comprehensive set of counters and statistics, implementations MAY support a subset of the defined features based on device capabilities and operational requirements.
+However, implementations MUST clearly document which features are supported and how they map to the model.

 Requirements 1-10 relate to packets forwarded or discarded by the device, while requirement 11 relates to packets destined for or originating from the device:

 1. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards MUST be accounted for.
 2. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
 Where they cannot be attributed to the interface, they MUST be attributed to the device.